spotfiresoftware/tibco-streaming-community/components/plane-tracker/src/site/markdown/index.md

-# LiveViewTM Plane Tracker Sample
+# TIBCO LiveView&trade; Plane Tracker Sample

 This sample decodes airplane information using SDR (Software Defined Radio) and third party software called dump1090.
-It parses airplane data into tuples and publishes to LiveViewTM Server using a StreamBase® eventflow application.
-You can use LiveViewTM Web on localhost:10080 in a web browser to see plane data in your area to be displayed on a live map.
-You can also view additional details for each plane using a customized LiveViewTM Web card to show airplanes's manufacturing and ownership information if any.
+It parses airplane data into tuples and publishes to LiveView Server using a TIBCO StreamBase EventFlow&trade; application.
+You can use LiveView Web on http://localhost:11080 in a web browser to see plane data in your area to be displayed on a live map.
+You can also view additional details for each plane using a customized LiveView Web card to show airplanes's manufacturing and ownership information if any.

 # Prerequisites

 * OS: Windows 10
 * JDK: 8
-* StreamBase StudioTM: 10.4.3
+* TIBCO StreamBase&reg; Studio: 10.4.3

 # Setup

-* Clone this repository https://github.com/tonywang1997/PlaneTracker_TIBCO.git to your local machine (currently only supports Windows) and import into StreamBase StudioTM as Maven project.
+* Clone this repository https://github.com/tonywang1997/PlaneTracker_TIBCO.git to your local machine (currently only supports Windows) and import into StreamBase Studio as Maven project.

 * Open PlanePublisher.sbapp in src/main/eventflow and double click the InputAdaptor icon.
 In the property tab for InputAdaptor, change the Region parameter to your location following the format of NA-Bos (North America - Boston).